 However, it is important to remember that registration does not close on 6 April 2024 and that approved schemes will continue to provide assessments and certifications after that date.
 If members cannot obtain certification by 6 April 2024, it is important that they take appropriate action to comply as far as possible and work under supervision.
-The following information sets out CABE's view of an appropriate framework for supervision.
+The following information sets out CABE's view of an appropriate framework for supervision, which is based on draft guidance released for publication by the BSR which can be found in Annex A of this document.